deltachat-bot/deltawoot/README.md

 and `DELTAWOOT_PASSWORD`
 you can use any email account.

-For the `WOOT_INBOX_ID`,
-go to the settings of the API channel you created above at `example.org/app/accounts/1/settings/inboxes/list`, and look at the number at the end of the URL.
-The default is 1.
-You might need it if you get a 404 error in the logs when deltawoot tries to connect to the chatwoot API.

 For the `WOOT_ACCOUNT_ID`,
 go to the Chatwoot conversations list where you want Delta Chat messages to pop up,